Melba Pattillo Beals

-Melba Joy Patillo Beals (née Pattillo; born December 7, 1941) is an American journalist and educator who was a member of the Little Rock Nine, a group of African-American students who were the first to racially integrate Little Rock Central High School in Little Rock, Arkansas.
+Melba Joy Patillo Beals (née Pattillo; born December 7, 1941) is an American journalist and educator who was a member of the Little Rock Nine, a group of black students who were the first to racially integrate Little Rock Central High School in Little Rock, Arkansas.

 Early life and education

 Born on December 7, 1941, Beals grew up in a family that prioritized education.
 Her mother, Lois Marie Pattillo, was one of the first black graduates of the University of Arkansas in 1954 who worked as a middle school English teacher.
 Her father, Howell Pattillo, worked for the Missouri Pacific Railroad.
 Beals' brother, Conrad S. Pattillo, served as U.S. Marshal of the Eastern District of Arkansas during the Clinton administration.

 High school education

 While attending Horace Mann High School in Little Rock, an all-black high school, Patillo became aware that she was not receiving the same quality education as her peers at Central High School.
 Patillo then volunteered to transfer to the all-white Central High School with eight other black students from Horace Mann and Dunbar Junior High School in Little Rock.

 Beals was 15 years old when she chose to enroll at Central High school in May 1956.
 The nine black students faced mobs that forced President Dwight D. Eisenhower to send in the 101st Airborne Division to protect their lives after the governor of Arkansas, Orval Faubus, used National Guard troops to block the students' entry to the school.
 Beals planned on returning to Central High for the 1958–1959 school year, but Governor Faubus shut down all Little Rock high schools that failed to resist integration, leading to other school districts across the South to do the same.
 Not until August 1959 did Central High reopen on an integrated basis.

 Beals relocated to Santa Rosa, California with help from the NAACP to complete her senior year of high school at Montgomery High School.
 Beals lived with the family of foster parents Dr. George and Carol McCabe.
 At the age of seventeen, she began writing for major newspapers and magazines.